Author: Claudine Ohayon

 Avoid or limit use of medications that dry out the vocal folds, including some common cold and allergy medications.

-Article Supplied in Partnership with Such A Voice
+About Such A Voice

 Such A Voice offers voice over training and demo production to aspiring voice over artists through classes online or in person!